octokit/plugin-rest-endpoint-methods.js/docs/secretScanning/listAlertsForEnterprise.md

 # List secret scanning alerts for an enterprise

 Lists secret scanning alerts for eligible repositories in an enterprise, from newest to oldest.

-To use this endpoint, you must be a member of the enterprise, and you must use an access token with the `repo` scope or `security_events` scope.
-Alerts are only returned for organizations in the enterprise for which you are an organization owner or a [security manager](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization).
+Alerts are only returned for organizations in the enterprise for which the authenticated user is an organization owner or a [security manager](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization).

+The authenticated user must be a member of the enterprise in order to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope or `security_events` scope to use this endpoint.

 ```js
 octokit.rest.secretScanning.listAlertsForEnterprise({